Benefits of Support for Mesothelioma

 Emotional support for mesothelioma includes:

 Mesothelioma is a rare and particularly aggressive cancer.
-While you may share many experiences with other cancer victims, your experience may also be different in many important ways.
+While you may share many experiences with other cancer victims, your experience may also differ in many ways.

 Mesothelioma-specific support groups and awareness efforts are good places to find the specific support you may need.